iduryodhanrao/ml-tests/docs/deeplearning.md

-Absolutely—let’s unpack neural networks in a way that feels intuitive, especially for someone with your expertise, Duryodhan.

----

 ## 🧠 What Is a Neural Network?

 A **Neural Network** is a machine learning model inspired by the **structure and function of the human brain**.
 It consists of layers of interconnected nodes (**neurons**) that process data in stages to learn patterns and make predictions.